NativeScript/NativeScript/tools/notes/CONTRIBUTING.md

 The scope should be the name of the affected component in the code.
 If the change affects only one of the target platforms (android, ios) that should be specified in the scope.

-Sample scopes for the `tns-core-modules` package:
+Sample scopes for the `@nativescript/core` package:

 * **android/application**
 * **ios/application**